ekomsSavior/hijax/README.md

 ---

 Hijax is a modular red team framework built to demonstrate and simulate **session hijacking** from browsers and infected hosts.
-It mimics how real stealers, malware, and implants exfiltrate tokens and hijack authenticated sessions across:
+It exfiltrates tokens and hijacks authenticated sessions across:

 * Discord
 * Instagram